matty-serwer/Rutherford-diagnostics-be/README.md

 2. All IDs are auto-generated Long values
 3. Nested objects may be returned with fewer fields to prevent circular references
 4. All endpoints return JSON responses
-5. Parameter properties (name, unit, reference ranges) are shared at the test level
+5. **Parameter dates are individual measurement dates, not test dates**
-6. Each parameter represents a single measurement value of the test's parameter type
+6. Each parameter represents a single measurement value taken on a specific date
+7. **Tests group related measurements by parameter type (e.g., all Hemoglobin readings)**

 ## Error Responses